This post may contain affiliate links, please see our Privacy Policy for details.

 A few details about the recipe

 In this recipe, Bleu d’Auvergne is added to a Soufflé-style filling surrounded by a light and airy all-butter puff pastry crust.
-This is one of my favorite fall comfort food, and an easy one to make no less!
+This is one of my favorite fall comfort foods, and an easy one to make no less!

-As Bleu d’Auvergne might not be available where you live, you can definitely replace it with any Bleu Cheese that you love such as Stilton, Gorgonzola, Roquefort, Fourme d’Ambert, Danablu and so much more!
+As Bleu d’Auvergne might not be available where you live, you can replace it with any Bleu Cheese that you love such as Stilton, Gorgonzola, Roquefort, Fourme d’Ambert, Danablu and so much more!

 Bleu d'Auvergne (blue cheese) on a light green plate

-🍷Wine Pairing for Blue Cheese Soufflé Tart
+Wine Pairing for Blue Cheese Tart🍷

-Chenin wines usually display aromas of apple and honey, with a steely smoky character, creating a sensation of sweetness, even in their dry form.
-These voluptuous characteristics are a great match for bold Blue Cheeses, like Bleu d’Auvergne.
+Chenin wines usually display aromas of apple and honey with a steely, smoky character, creating a sensation of sweetness even in their dry form.
+These voluptuous characteristics are a great match for bold Blue cheeses, like Bleu d’Auvergne.

 WINE APPELLATION SUGGESTIONS